codahale/lockstitch/README.md

 * `asm`: Enables hand-coded assembly for TurboSHAKE128 for `aarch64`.
 Enabled by default.
 * `docs`: Enables the docs-only `perf` and `design` modules.
 * `std`: Enables features based on the Rust standard library.
 Enabled by default.
+* `zeroize`: Enables support for zeroizing protocol state.
+Enabled by default.

 ## Performance